How To Ask For A Promotion: Our Guide

 If appropriate and you wish to keep in touch with your current boss or line manager, you could include your personal contact information, like your personal email address.
 However, this decision is entirely up to you.

-As stated above, this isn’t the time to complain and you don’t need to detail your reasons for leaving or your new job title in the letter.
+You don’t need to detail your reasons for leaving or your new job title in the letter.

 It’s likely (and recommended) that you’ll be having a conversation with management alongside the submission of this letter.
 Any elaboration can take place in the exit interview.